fcgrolleau/Mestim/README.md

 res <- get_vcov(data=dat, betas=betas_hat, M=est_functions)
 ```
 Find more information in the <a href="https://github.com/fcgrolleau/Mestim/blob/master/man/doc.Rd"> R documentation</a>.

+### Authors
+This package is written and maintained by François Grolleau (francois.grolleau@aphp.fr).

 ### Reference
 Leonard A Stefanski and Dennis D. Boos.